docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.rst

 .. _add-15:

 add

 ()

 .. _getbyname-19:

 getByName

    none `PlacedItem`_ Creates a new object.
 Use to place new art in a

    document.
 Use the file property of the resulting placedItem object to link the file containing the artwork.
-See `“PlacedItem” on page 151`_.
+See `"PlacedItem" on page 151`_.

    `PlacedItem`_ Gets the first element in the collection with the